FrancisCrickInstitute/Enhancing-Reproducibility/README.md

 This repository contains the Python code associated with the following paper:

 - Barry DJ, Marcotti S, Gerontogianni L and Kelly G (2025).
-Enhancing Reproducibility Through Bioimage Analysis: The Significance of Effect Sizes and Controls.
+A Statistical Framework for Robust and Reproducible BioImage Analysis. https://doi.org/10.1101/2025.02.10.637409

 # Get Started